H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 # Confirm IDENTITY RULES are injected into the f-string (not just defined as a constant):
 grep -n "IDENTITY RULES\|IDENTITY_GUARD" services/lm_synthesizer.py
 # Line with "IDENTITY RULES" must appear inside the prompt = f"""...""" block
-# Line with "IDENTITY_GUARD" (if present) documents the prior failure mode

 # Confirm meta-commentary prohibition is present:
 grep -n "model by name\|LLaMA\|synthesis occurred\|speak as one" services/lm_synthesizer.py